eth-sri/zkay/README.md

 # zkay: A Blockchain Privacy Language

-Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and zero-knowledge (NIZK) proofs.
+Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and non-interactive zero-knowledge (NIZK) proofs.
 This repository provides a toolchain for compiling, deploying and using zkay contracts.

 In addition to the instructions below, we refer to the following resources: